Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Maret 2026 22.39.01 UTC
+- WIB: Minggu, 15 Maret 2026 23.46.30 UTC
-- WITA: Minggu, 15 Maret 2026 23.39.01 UTC
+- WITA: Senin, 16 Maret 2026 00.46.30 UTC
-- WIT: Senin, 16 Maret 2026 00.39.01 UTC
+- WIT: Senin, 16 Maret 2026 01.46.30 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: inspirational
+Kategori: nature